Cascade-Sierra province: Cascade Mountain Range

 The Cascade Mountains form the northern portion of the Cascade-Sierra province.
 The Cascades were created from thousands of small, short-lived volcanoes along the Cascadia subduction zone that over millions of years built a foundation of lava and volcanic debris on which the mountains rise.
 This range includes thirteen major volcanic centers and are part of the Pacific Ocean's Ring of Fire.
 The two most recent eruptions are the Mount Lassen eruptions from 1914 to 1921, and the Mount St. Helens eruption in 1980.

 Sierra Nevada Mountain Range

 The Sierra Nevada Mountains form the southern portion of the Cascade-Sierra province.
 Like the Cascade Range, the Sierra Nevada Range formed from a chain of volcanoes along a subduction zone.
-However unlike the Cascade volcanoes, those that formed the Sierra Nevada Range are long extinct and buried deep within the earth forming a bed of solidified lava that is responsible for the gray granitic rocks of the Sierra.
+However unlike the Cascade volcanoes, those that formed the Sierra Nevada Range are mostly extinct and buried deep within the earth forming a bed of solidified lava that is responsible for the gray granitic rocks of the Sierra.
 One of the best known areas in the Sierra Nevada range is Yosemite National Park.